German as a Foreign Language A2.2

 |WS 2019/20||WS 2015/6||2002s|

-SZ0304 is a module in language at which is offered irregularly.
+SZ0304 is a semester module in German language at Bachelor’s level and Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.